On the sup-norm of SL(3) Hecke-Maass cusp forms: Introduction

-This paper was worked out at several places: while the three authors attended the workshop "Analytic theory of $GL(3)$ automorphic forms and applications" by the American Institute of Mathematics in Palo Alto, while the three authors were invited by Forschungsinstitut für Mathematik (FIM, ETH) in Zürich, while the first and second authors were invited by Université Blaise Pascal (Laboratoire de Mathématiques) in Clermont-Ferrand, while the second and third author were invited by the Ohio State University (Department of Mathematics) in Columbus.
+This paper was worked out at several places: while the first, third and fourth authors attended the workshop "Analytic theory of $GL(3)$ automorphic forms and applications" by the American Institute of Mathematics in Palo Alto, while the first, third and fourth authors were invited by Forschungsinstitut für Mathematik (FIM, ETH) in Zürich, while the first and third authors were invited by Université Blaise Pascal (Laboratoire de Mathématiques) in Clermont-Ferrand, while the third and fourth authors were invited by The Ohio State University (Department of Mathematics) in Columbus, while the second author was invited by Université de Bordeaux.
 We would like to thank all these institutions for their hospitality and inspiring working conditions.

 R.~Holowinsky was supported by the Sloan fellowship BR2011-083 and the NSF grant DMS-1068043.